 - How to get to Ben Gurion Airport on Shabbat?

-Let’s start with the basics – what is “Shabbat” and why isn’t the public transportation working during this time?
+Let’s start with the basics – what is Shabbat, and why isn’t public transportation working during this time?
 Shabbat is the seventh day of the Jewish week.
-It starts when the sun goes down on Friday evening and ends when the sun goes down on Saturday evening.
+It starts when the sun sets on Friday evening and ends when the sun sets on Saturday.
 According to the Bible, God rested on the seventh day.
-He sat down and rested from all his work.
-“Shabbat” is the root of the Hebrew word “La-Shevet” (לשבת), which means “to sit down”.
-Because God rested on the seventh day, so do the Jewish people rest.
-On Shabbat most businesses are closed and almost all public transportation stops functioning (except for transportation in some mixed cities and very faraway cities).
+He sat down and rested from all the work he had done.
+“Shabbat” is the root of the Hebrew word “La-Shevet” (לשבת), which means “to sit down.”
+Because God rested on the seventh day, the Jewish people do the same.
+On Shabbat, most businesses are closed and almost all public transportation stops functioning.
+Though, there are places with limited public transportation.

-Religious Jewish people in Israel don’t use their phones on Shabbat, don’t use electric devices and don’t drive or ride in a vehicle on Shabbat.
-But there are other people in Israel, who see themselves Jews, but are traditional or non-observant.
+Religious Jewish people in Israel don’t use their phones on Shabbat, don’t use electric devices, and don’t drive or ride in a vehicle on Shabbat.
+But there are other people in Israel, who see themselves as Jews, but are traditional or non-observant.
 I, for instance, see myself as a traditional Jew.
 We don’t mind using the phone or driving or doing anything else on Shabbat.
-But, the government decided that, as a Jewish state, there won’t be public transportation on Shabbat and that makes it hard for us to get to places we want to get to on Shabbat, such as the sea, museums that are open, friends.
+But, the government decided that as a Jewish state, there won’t be public transportation on Shabbat.
+That makes it hard for us to get to places we want to get to on Shabbat, such as the sea, museums, and friends.